Which Format for an ASCII file?

 So you have decided to make your own file converter.
 You know enough programming, you know the organization of your starting data.
 You ignore the file structure of iNMR files, but have read that iNMR can import ASCII files (ending in “.txt”), so you are just asking: “Which ASCII files?”.

 First of all, let us remind you that this is neither the main nor the best route.
 You should ask for a built-in converter first.
 Anyway, let's say you have already asked, or you have no time to ask, or you want to create a spectrum from scratch.
-Now we can tell you: there are three formats, one for time domain data and two for frequency domain data.
+Now we can tell you: there are four formats, one for time domain data and three for frequency domain data.
 In all cases, lines are separated by a single Line Feed Character ('\n'), in Unix style.
 When two values are on the same row, they can be separated by any combination of spaces and tabs.

 Time Domain